nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

 </template>
 ```

-Similarly, navigating to [http://localhost:4200/orders](http://localhost:4200/orders) should now render the `Orders` component.
+Similarly, navigating to [http://localhost:4200/orders](http://localhost:4200/orders) should now render the `OrdersOrders` component.

-Note that both the `Products` component and `Orders` component are lazy loaded so the initial bundle size will be smaller.
+Note that both the `ProductsProducts` component and `OrdersOrders` component are lazy loaded so the initial bundle size will be smaller.

 ## Visualizing your Project Structure